 The second-party, or supplier audit, is important for manufacturers or retailers when assessing new potential suppliers.
 In a supplier audit, auditors evaluate health and safety strategies and appropriate processes.
 Generally speaking, as long as your operations involve a purchasing phase, supplier audits are necessary.

 The standards and regulations vary per industry and supplier audits should be conducted every two years on average.
 This way, you can be sure your suppliers remain compliant.
-Supplier audits are usually carried out by a third-party inspector, but they can also be performed by a company’s internal team.
+A third-party inspector usually carries out supplier audits, but a company’s internal team can also perform them.

 - Announced audits; in an announced audit, the company is aware that an inspection is happening ahead of time.
 This means that they were given time to prepare, which can influence the authenticity of the audit.